patrick-m-jr/SpaceTimePathVisualization/README.md

 ```
 Similiarities:
-- Each team carried around a GPS and logged data during the course of a day.
+- Each team carried an active GPS and logged data during the course of a day.
 - Sequentially increased elevation of points and lines.

 Differences: